RebuTemp/transformation-algorithms/README.md

 parameters are adjustable.
 More Details about these scripts are below.

 #### 1. Uniform_FTG.py
-The implementation of the Uniform_Fibonacci-to-Galois transformation algorithm proposed in Theorem 1. <br>
+The implementation of the Fibonacci-to-Type-II transformation algorithm proposed in Theorem 1. <br>

 For example, we transform a 4-bit Fibonacci NLFSR into all the possible